pbs/matchmaker/README.md

 Matchmaker is an authentication library for PBS, meant to connect a user's Over-The-Top (OTT) devices such as the AppleTV, Roku, and GoogleTV to the user's MyPBS video content stored in his/her PBS Gigya account.
-The service can be accessed either as a library or a web API.
-Both methods have a two-part authentication flow.

 sample code
 -------------